Floraaah/theory-lab/philosophical-structure-notes/memory-as-structure.md

 > Preserve coherence, not accumulation.
 > Recompute meaning when the world demands it.

+Such ethics is not moral prescription but stability principle — the recognition that coherence is the condition of generativity itself.

 Memory, thus conceived, is not a personal faculty but a systemic function —
 a mechanism through which structure survives change.
 To remember is to let form persist without clinging to representation.